 Public Affairs has created this page with resources to help you manage an official social media account on behalf of your office, school, college or organization.
-For further questions, whether determining strategy, setting up a new page, branding and so on, please contact the Office of Public Affairs' social media administrator.
+For further questions, whether determining strategy, setting up a new page, branding and so on, please contact the Office of Public Affairs.

 Social Media Essentials for USM Communicators

 The Office of Public Affairs can provide social media guidance to departments/programs by appointment.
 Below is a presentation on social media produced by the office to help guide individuals in establishing social media profiles.
-To set up an appointment with the Office of Public Affairs regarding social media, contact USM's social media administrator.
+To set up an appointment with the Office of Public Affairs regarding social media, contact the Office of Public Affairs.